I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtsetdisplaymode.md

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
 <p>Before the OpenGL ICD calls
       <i>D3DKMTSetDisplayMode</i> to set a new display mode that uses an extended format, a multiple-sampling method, or both, the ICD must ensure that the current GDI display mode has the same resolution as the new display mode; otherwise,
       <i>D3DKMTSetDisplayMode</i> returns <b>STATUS_INVALID_PARAMETER</b>.</p>

-<p>Before the OpenGL ICD calls
-      <i>D3DKMTSetDisplayMode</i> to set a new display mode that uses an extended format, a multiple-sampling method, or both, the ICD must ensure that the current GDI display mode has the same resolution as the new display mode; otherwise,
-      <i>D3DKMTSetDisplayMode</i> returns <b>STATUS_INVALID_PARAMETER</b>.</p>